John Smid: Personal life

 Before claiming he had changed from homosexuality to heterosexuality, Smid lived for years married to a woman and fathering children.
 It was during this marriage that he said he was gay, divorcing his first wife in 1980.
 Four years following his divorce, Smid became a Christian and sought conversion from homosexuality to heterosexuality.
 He married a second time, but by 2011 said, “I would consider myself homosexual and yet in a marriage with a woman.”
-By November 2014, Smid had divorced his second wife and married Larry McQueen.
-The couple live in Texas.
+That year, he and his wife divorced.
+On November 16, 2014, Smid married a man, Larry McQueen.
+The couple married in Oklahoma, as same-sex marriage was not yet recognized in Texas, where they lived.